The history of fetal precursor cell transplantation is actually a history of fetal precursor cell xeno-transplantation.

 WHAT WAS HAPPENING WITH IIBM while all this hard work in fetal cell transplantation project was going on.

-In January 1992 Mr. Yeltsin, heavy chronic alcoholic, appeared on the scene as the only candidate for President.
-So he was elected, un-opposed.
+In January 1992 Mr. Yeltsin, a hopeless chronic alcoholic, appeared on the scene as the only candidate for President.
+He was elected, un-opposed.
 Six months later food stores in Moscow were empty.
 People were forming lines waiting long hours for delivery of bread.
-Food was only found on the black market for hard currency.
-Hunger was becoming apparent.
+Food was found on the black market only, for hard currency.
+Hunger was apparent.

-Two weeks later my daughter, a 14 years old student of school of United Nations in Geneva, Switzerland, came home with a recent issue of Stern in her hand, sobbing.
-On the entire front page of Stern was a photograph of 6 months old stillborn, dead in the uterus for a few days, thus displaying all colors of dead body, held by feet with the hand of old, obviously busy, mid-wife.
+Two weeks later my daughter, a 14 years old student International School of Geneva, Switzerland, the official school of United Nations, established in 1921, came home with a recent issue of Stern in her hand, sobbing.
+On the entire front page of Stern was a photograph of 6 months old stillborn, dead in the uterus for a few days, displaying all colors of long dead human body, held by feet with the hand of old, obviously busy, mid-wife.
 A horror!
-Inside of the issue was the interview by me and our Russian director, multiple negative comments from the West and multiple shocking pictures of patients, fully recognizable, taken without permission.
+Inside of the issue was the interview by me and our Russian director, many negative comments from the West and multiple shocking pictures of patients, fully recognizable, taken without permission.
 This was a bomb for everyone in Russia.
 This was how the West was going to play the game with post-Soviet Russia.
-Thank you, Pope John-Paul II and my former neighbor, the U.S. President Reagan, in Pacific Palisades, California!
+Thank you, Pope John-Paul II and my former neighbor, the U.S. President Reagan, in the Riviera portion of Pacific Palisades, California!

 After that, in the first three months of 1993, all major European magazines published negative stories about IIBM and Russia.
 I did not see a majority of them.
 I was a "star" in all of them, unwanted.
-In June - as a re-bound Russian team from Mosfilm asked IIBM for cooperation in production of a rebuttal.
+In June - as a re-bound, Russian team from Mosfilm asked IIBM for cooperation in production of a rebuttal.
 We agreed.
 I appeared in person, speaking Russian for the first time in my life.
 That documentary film was shown on large screens in major squares of all European cities.
-This film was made by German Spiegel TV, the largest private TV producer in Germany, and not by Russians!
+This film was actually made for Spiegel TV, the largest private TV producer in Germany!

-They interviewed in front of camera - in my presence - the President of Russian Academy of Medical Sciences, Vice-President of Russian Academy of Sciences, both were asked the same question if they knew me personally, and knew me very well...
-This were stupid questions because before I could visit them for the first time, and allowed then to get into their inner circle, etc. etc. I was very deeply checked, very thoroughly, by KGB. - Later on I saw the full 60 minutes show about our fetal cell transplantation project - and myself.
+They interviewed in front of camera - in my presence - the President of Russian Academy of Medical Sciences, Vice-President of Russian Academy of Sciences, both were asked the same question, if they knew me personally, and knew me very well...
+This were stupid questions, because before I could meet them for the first time, and allowed to get into their inner circle, etc. etc., I was very deeply checked, very thoroughly, by KGB. - Later on I saw the full 60 minutes show about our fetal cell transplantation project - and myself.
 They did visit Prof.Dr.Schmid in his hospital in Germany as well, and asked him the same question: "Do you know Dr. Molnar and how well do you know him?"

-During the week of shooting we treated a 4-years old Puertorican girl with Down Syndrome, who was not recognized by a school psychologist as being born with such a genetic disease, when she entered a regular school at age of 6, after the recommended three cell therapy treatments.
+During the week of shooting we treated also a 4-years old Puertorican girl with Down Syndrome, who was later on not recognized by a school psychologist as being born with such a genetic disease, when she entered a regular school at age of 6.
+This was the result after the recommended four fetal cell transplantations!
 She was shown on that CBS 60 Minutes and her father was ridiculed by Mike Wallace.
 Her father wrote me about that with the comment, that if Mike Wallace would cross his path alone just one time, it would be the last time.
 A few years later I saw on French TV a documentary film apparently done with his approval.
 Mike Wallace was not his real name.
 He was a Polish Jew with a typical name: he changed it when he immigrated U.S.A.
-On that show he was surprisingly candid.
-He suffered from manic-depressive psychosis, tried to commit suicide three times, underwent multiple hospitalizations in closed psychiatric ward....
-I read in International Herald Tribune, which was one of the most respected papers in the western world, an article which stated that there is only 4,500 people in the world, who would like to murder Mike Wallace if they could get to him.
+On that film he was surprisingly candid.
+He suffered from manic-depressive psychosis, tried to commit suicide three times, underwent multiple long hospitalizations in closed psychiatric ward....
+I read in International Herald Tribune, which was one of the most respected papers in the western world, an article which stated that there is only 4,500 people in the world, who would like to murder Mike Wallace, if they could get to him.
 He was earning 2 million U.S. dollars a year from 60 Minutes Show.
 If we would have that kind of money for research available to IIBM in Moscow we would accomplish medical miracles.
 To give them to one sick psychiatric patient in just one year was not correct.
 Big Pharma is able to earn that money on opioids every second.

-In April 1993, our International Institute of Biological Medicine in Moscow was visited by the medical director of Sansum Medical Research Foundation, Santa Barbara, California, who invited us to treat their U.S. patients with advanced diabetes mellitus of type 1, with untreatable complications: diabetic retinopathy, leading to blindness, and diabetic nephropathy, leading to kidney failure, requiring hemodialysis treatments 3x a week, and later on kidney transplantation(s), and if failed then death.
+In April 1993, our International Institute of Biological Medicine in Moscow was visited by the medical director of Sansum Medical Research Foundation, Santa Barbara, California, who asked IIBM to treat their U.S. patients with advanced diabetes mellitus of type 1, with ncurable/untreatable complications: diabetic retinopathy, leading to blindness, and diabetic nephropathy, leading to kidney failure, requiring hemodialysis treatments 3x a week, and later on kidney transplantation(s), and if failed then death.
 Under wide U.S. publicity, TV and printed media, with the title of L.A.
 Times headline stressing the use of ‘Russian rabbit fetal cells’ for fetal cell transplantation, we treated the first group of 24 of those patients on August 1, 1993.
-It was going to be a cooperation between IIBM and Sansum: IIBM would treat the Sansum patients with our method of FCT, with our fetal cell transplants, that II brought from Moscow in our portable liquid nitrogen freezer, built by Soviet/Russian Cosmic industry and three physicians of IIBM would treat the Sansum patients: I was to do fetal cell transplantations and two Russian physicians would load the syringes with appropriate fetal cell transplants for each patient.
+It was going to be a cooperation between IIBM and Sansum: IIBM would treat the Sansum patients with our method of FCT, with our fetal cell transplants, that we brought from Moscow in our portable liquid nitrogen freezer, built by Soviet/Russian Cosmic industry and three physicians of IIBM would treat the Sansum patients: I was doing the fetal cell transplantations and two Russian physicians would load the syringes with appropriate fetal cell transplants for each patient.
 The FCT treatment of 24 patients was uneventful.

-(Prior to that, we spent a week in Santa Barbara and Southern California for discussion with Sansum staff, to get acquainted and to sign an agreement about our cooperation.
-On July 4 holiday we were invited to a large party of Santa Barbara billionaires, who on the spot donated $600,000,- for Sansum Medical Research Foundation, but we received not a dime.)
+(Prior to that, we spent a week in Santa Barbara and Southern California for discussion with Sansum staff, and to get acquainted and sign an agreement about our cooperation.
+On July 4 holiday we were invited to a large party of Santa Barbara billionaires, who on the spot donated $600,000,- for Sansum Medical Research Foundation, but we received not a dime from that.)

-Subsequently there was a complete silence on the part of Sansum although by agreement we were to treat their additional patients in August/September 1993.
+Subsequently there was a complete silence on the part of Sansum although by agreement we were to treat their additional 24 patients in August/September 1993.
 After some unpleasant written correspondence the manuscript of the article with the results of the treatment of 24 of their patients was submitted by Sansum to "Transplantation Proceedings"(allegedly").
-IIBM is in the possession of the manuscript, with corrected names of main authors for mine and that of all Russian colleagues, the author being listed as the main author, with detailed analysis of the results of all 24 patients.
+IIBM is in the possession of the manuscript, with corrected names of main authors, mine and that of all Russian colleagues, with detailed analysis of the results of all 24 patients.

 On August 1, 1993, a total of 24 U.S. patients with complications of IDDM, predominanly of retinopathy and nephropathy, were treated by IIBM in the clinical facility of Sansum in Santa Barbara, Calif.
 A manuscript describing the positive clinical results of this trial was submitted for publication to ‘Transplantation’ by medical teams of Sansum and IIBM.
 It reported on the treatment of 24 patients with Type 1 diabetes mellitus with retinopathy, nephropathy or both, with duration of diabetes of 21±7 years.
 During 12 months’ follow-up the insulin requirement was significantly reduced by 21±8% (p=0.0260), systolic blood pressure was significantly reduced from 120±17 to 111±13 (p=0.012), and diastolic blood pressure from 78±8 to 72±8 (p=0.005).
 Total body weights were reduced from 153±30 to 150±28 (p=0.189), and HbA1c from 7.1±1.4 to 6.8±1.2 (p=0.222).
 Plasma levels of C-peptide increased from 0.06 ng/ml before treatment to 0.186 ng/ml one year later (p=0.01).
 There was no further progression of retinopathy and nephropathy in any of the 24 patients during the one year follow-up.
 One female patient became pregnant during this time.
 VI.BIBLIOGRAPHY